[ECOMAT - The future starts here]

 Other fields of research covered by this umbrella term of a "virtual product" are digital designs for components (for example, high-lift systems for the aviation industry) and finding suitable virtual manufacturing, testing and approvals processes.
 The consistent use of digitisation makes the processes for developing innovative, more environmentally friendly aircraft more efficient.
-The German Aerospace Center (DLR) is the lead research organisation, working together here with a number of other partners.

 Nowadays, the research and efforts of individual people are no longer enough when progress has to be achieved quickly.
 The only way to fully engage with extremely complex subject areas, such as lightweight construction, materials research and the associated digital technologies, and achieve progress in these fields, is to work together.

 This is why scientific institutions and major figures from business and commerce have come together at ECOMAT in Bremen.
 By working together, they all benefit from the exchange of knowledge and expertise.
 ECOMAT is both a research centre and a real community.
 Its laboratory facilities are just as important as the regular discussions and get-togethers where the 500 researchers who work there can swap ideas.

 They are all working towards the same goal: creating industry-oriented applications which will quickly find their way into production in real life.
 Sharing laboratory facilities and the technical centre creates the synergies which makes this possible.
 This approach not only saves money, but also provides an excellent basis for joint research projects.